Small multiples

 Small multiples #

-A perineal problem in data visualizations is having too much data to show.
-A perineal mistake in data visualizations is trying to show all the data at once.
+A perennial problem in data visualizations is having too much data to show.
+A perennial mistake in data visualizations is trying to show all the data at once.

-In this image, it is nearly impossible to pick out any specific state.
-In part, this is because some lines are heavily overlapping.
-But also, there are just simply too many colors.
-For instance, consider the state with the largest increase.
-Matching the blue of that line to the correct blue in the key is a difficult—if not impossible—task.
-There is simply too much data to show in a single plot.
+In this rendering, it is nearly impossible to track any specific state.
+In part, this is because the developmental trajectories heavily overlap.
+But more fundamentally, there are simply too many distinct colors competing for attention.
+For example, consider locating the state exhibiting the most aggressive price increase.
+Matching the specific shade of blue of that peak line back to the correct blue in the dense legend is an impossibly tedious task.
+The sheer volume of data exceeds the carrying capacity of a single plot space.

 Constructing small multiples #